 Amongst the members of the Council of Religions are representatives of the Swiss Conference of Bishops (SBK), the Federation of Swiss Protestant Churches (SEK), the Co-ordination Centre of Islamic Organisations in Switzerland (KIOS), the Federation of Islamic Umbrella Organisations in Switzerland (FIDS), the Ecumenical Patriarchate of Constantinople, the Metropolitan of Switzerland, the Christian Catholic Church of Switzerland and the SIG.
-The Jewish religious community is represented by the SIG’s President, Herbert Winter.
+The Jewish religious community is represented by the SIG’s President, Ralph Lewin.
 The aims of the SCR include the desire to make a contribution to religious peace in Switzerland and to foster trust between the religious communities and dialogue on current issues of religious policy.

 Protestant-Jewish Dialogue Commissions (EJGK) and Jewish-Roman Catholic Dialogue Commission (JRGK)

 The following dialogue commissions, i.e. the EJGK (Protestant-Jewish Dialogue Commission) and the JRGK (Jewish-Roman Catholic Dialogue Commission) first emerged in 1987 as a result of joint talks between the SIG, the SEK (Federation of Swiss Protestant Churches) and the SBK (Swiss Conference of Bishops).